theloremaster/savage-worlds-web-tools/README.md

 			* Sci-Fi Companion - has no entries
 			* Super Powers Companion - has no entries

-The roadmap for these tools include:
+####The roadmap for these tools include:

-* Character Creator (rewrite in progress since Aug 9th, already leaps ahead of the previous version )
+* Character Creator ( rewrite in progress since Aug 9th, novice creation complete, adding of advancements is next on list )
 	* TODO
-		* Equipment.
-I'll probably only handle the PERSONAL equipment at first, leaving the big stuff like Tank Cannons and Cars out of it.
+		* Ability to adorn armor and affect derived stats, optional derived stats (e.g. Sanity from Horror Companion )
+		* Data entry for Horror and SFC Companions
 		* Advancement

 * Robot Creator (planned)